 Estrogen and progesterone may increase the risk for fibroids.
 During menopause, these hormonal levels are lower, reducing your risk for new fibroids.
 But, several menopausal factors may promote fibroid development.

-Menopause doesn’t cure uterine fibroids.
-Uterine fibroids, also known as leiomyoma, are types of small tumors that grow in the wall of a woman’s uterus.
-These tumors are nonmalignant, meaning they aren’t cancerous.
-They can cause pain and other uncomfortable symptoms, however.
+Uterine fibroids, also known as fibroids or leiomyomas, are small tumors that grow in the wall of a woman’s uterus.
+These tumors are benign, which means they aren’t cancerous.
+However, they can cause pain and other uncomfortable symptoms.

-Fibroids are the most common types of nonmalignant tumors in women.
-They most often develop in women who are at childbearing age.
-You may also continue to experience them during and after menopause, or develop them for the first time during this period.
+Fibroids are the most common types of benign tumors in women.
+They develop most often in women who are of childbearing age.
+You may continue to experience them during and after menopause — or even develop them for the first time during this stage of life.

-Some risk factors can increase your chance of fibroid development after menopause.
-Some of these risks include:
+Some risk factors can increase your chance of developing fibroids.
+They include: